hrx-code/Competitive-Coding/README.md

 # Competitive-Coding
-I 'm created it just for me to use code whenever i needed !
+I have created it just for myself to use code whenever i needed !
 You can also find it useful .